tamago1908/Cursor-Changer.bat/README.md

 > ***I Need reviews!***

 # - **Latest News** -
-### **Development News (2024/01/09)**
+### **Development News (2024/01/22)**
 Im continuing development of 1.13 β6, albeit a little bit at a time.
-So far, the feature to check for updates at boot is finally working, and the Fastboot setting has been completely replaced by Check Update at boot.
-With this, Fastboot has completely disappeared.
-(R.I.P Fastboot😔)   still incomplete, but it is getting pretty much complete.
-If I fix the bugs related to the update, and finish implementing some of the features that have not been implemented, 1.13 will be stable version within like 3 months.
+I don't have much motivation to develop these days.
+Perhaps if I were serious about it, I could complete it in a few days, but that is not going to happen.
+However, I have some features that I want to implement by the time 1.13 is completed.
+Further efficiency improvements, more advanced exception handling, modification detection, etc...
+Well, I will create it patiently.

 &nbsp;